hanfak/spring-clean-vue-demo/README.md

 - Show links, can click link, and pop will show data,
     - show preview when clicked
 - Split front end and back end into separate packages

+NOTES:

+- No controller created, but index.html in resources/public/ it will show this file
+- No controller created, but index.html in resources/ it will show index file from resources/template/ -